-We foster belonging and celebrate culture and diversity.
+4.04We foster belonging and celebrate culture and diversity.

 Parramatta has an incredibly rich history, from the Dharug peoples who have inhabited this land for more than 60,000 years, to the recently migrated.
-Our diversity of cultures and sense of community are our City's greatest strengths, and fundamental to our identity.
+Our diversity of cultures and sense of community are our

+City's greatest strengths, and fundamental to our identity.
 Our histories are colliding, creating a new, global city.
 Over the next 16 years our City will continue to generate a strong sense of place, invite creativity, stimulate prosperity and celebrate our diversity.
 With the increase in population, the continued drive for fostering community safety is a priority for us.

-Community Outcomes Strategic Actions Council's role W.1 We recognise that W.1.1 Recognise the Dharug Traditional D, P, A Parramatta has always Owners of Parramatta and ensure that the been a gathering voices and aspirations of our First Nations place, and our communities are elevated and realised. diversity is our strength W.2 Everyone can W.2.1 Encourage and celebrate community D, P, A participate, belong, connections, culture and social inclusion and feel connected through initiatives, events and facilities.
-W.2 Everyone can W.2.2 Respect and protect our shared D, P, A participate, belong, living histories, heritage and places. and feel connected W.3 We all feel safe W.3.1 Create and facilitate places and D, P, A and free to enjoy our programs DPA that support community City safety.
+Community Outcomes Strategic Actions Council's role W.1 We recognise that Parramatta has always been a gathering place, and our diversity is our strength W.1.1 Recognise the Dharug Traditional Owners of Parramatta and ensure that the voices and aspirations of our First Nations communities are elevated and realised.
+D P A W.2 Everyone can participate, belong, and feel connected W.2.1 Encourage and celebrate community connections, culture and social inclusion through initiatives, events and facilities.
+D P A W.2.2 Respect and protect our shared living histories, heritage and places.
+DPA W.3 We all feel safe and free to enjoy our City W.3.1 Create and facilitate places and programs that support community safety.
+DPA